 In general, the high voltage (HV) network that the wind turbines are connected to have incident energy levels well above 8 cal/cm2.
 The main reason for this is that the power distribution network that wind farm is connected to, can supply a significant amount of arc fault current into an arc flash event on the HV network.
 We find a similar effect with conventional power stations that tend to have elevated levels of incident energy due to the fault levels available from their grid connection as well as their generators.
 Interestingly, the contribution to fault levels from the wind turbines themselves is limited, as there is a solid-state conversion between the generator and the rest of the network.

-If you would like more information or help in carrying out an Arc Flash Study, why not get in touch with us, using the form below?
-There is no charge for our initial pre-assessment visit.
 We would be happy to come and see you to discuss your requirements and, if required, provide you with a fixed price proposal for an Arc Flash study.

 (References: Caithness wind farm Forum, http://www.caithnesswindfarms.co.uk/)